Pierre Levegh: Death

-In 1955, he was tempted away from Talbot and joined the American John Fitch in racing a Mercedes-Benz 300 SLR.
+In 1955, Levegh was tempted away from Talbot and joined the American John Fitch in racing a Mercedes-Benz 300 SLR.
 During the 24 Hours of Le Mans, in the third hour of racing, while on the Tribunes Straight, the Jaguar D-Type of Mike Hawthorn cut into the pits, slowing in front of the Austin-Healey 100S of Lance Macklin.
 Macklin was forced to make an evasive move away from Hawthorn, pulling across the track into the way of Levegh's faster Mercedes running just in front of Mercedes teammate Argentine Juan Manuel Fangio.
 Running up the side of Macklin's car, Levegh's car launched into the air, striking high on a retaining wall, disintegrating and scattering components into the crowd.
 Levegh was flung from his car and died upon landing, his skull crushed by the impact.
 The body of the Mercedes, with a high magnesium content, quickly ignited in the accident; the combination of the fire and flying car parts killed 81 spectators with over 100 injured.
 The race was continued in order to avoid a mass exodus of spectators, which would have blocked all access roads needed for use by the responding ambulances.

 Levegh may have saved the life of five-time Formula One World Champion Fangio, who maintained that a hand-signal from Levegh to slow down moments before he struck Macklin's car was a deliberate warning, sparing Fangio the crash he would have had.

 Mercedes withdrew from the race as a sign of respect to the victims, while Mike Hawthorn and Ivor Bueb continued in their Jaguars to win the race.

 The accident was a major contributor to changing attitudes about the acceptance of danger in motor racing and an increase in the desire to make courses safer for spectators and drivers alike.
 Most notably, Mercedes stopped all motor racing activities for the next 30 years.
 Likewise the small British firm of Bristol Cars, whose entrants achieved a 1–2–3 finish in the 2-litre class at Le Mans that year, decided to abandon racing altogether as a result of the tragedy, scrapping all but one of their racing cars.
 Fitch became a safety advocate and began research into automotive safety, some of which have advanced into motorsport.

 Levegh is buried in the Père Lachaise Cemetery in Paris.